Nova

 Matching existing habits with similar design patterns

 I knew that given 1) their overall lower digital literacy and 2) their very different culture, we’d have to be intentional with each design decision.
-After interviewing teachers and students, we learned that they were familiar with WhatsApp.

 We mimicked WhatsApp’s iconography to improve usability and lean on existing intuition.